CTSRD-CHERI/cheribsd-getting-started/src/background/README.md

 capability**, which can be used to implement pointers with strong integrity, provenance validity, spatial safety, and monotonity.
-CHERI requires new microarchitectural support, including support for memory tags that triack the provenance validity of capabilities in registers and memory.
+CHERI requires new microarchitectural support, including support for memory tags that track the provenance validity of capabilities in registers and memory.
 CHERI extensions have been specified for: